editorconfig/editorconfig-core-c/README.md

 Unless otherwise stated, all files are distributed under the Simplified BSD license.
 The inih(`src/lib/ini.c` and `src/lib/ini.h`) library is distributed under the New BSD license. `src/lib/utarray.h` is distributed under the Revised BSD License.
 The See LICENSE file for details.
+Some code in src/lib/misc.c is idstributed under their own license (see the source file for details).
+See the LICENSE file for details.

 [EditorConfig]: http://editorconfig.org "EditorConfig Homepage"
 [INSTALL.md]: https://github.com/editorconfig/editorconfig-core-c/blob/master/INSTALL.md